Golborne South railway station: Post L&NWR to station closure

 Services under the London, Midland and Scottish Railway (LMS) remained much the same as previously, in 1939 there were 17 services in each direction on weekdays, mostly local trains between Warrington and Wigan with one service from Liverpool, one from Crewe and a few shortened services terminating at Newton-le-Willows, there were slightly less trains on Saturdays and six on Sundays.

 The station was renamed Golborne South on 1 January 1949 to avoid confusion with the close by ex-Great Central/LNER Golborne North station.
 The station closed to passengers on 6 February 1961 and to goods traffic on 22 May 1967.

-The line after the station closed
+Post-closure

 Local passenger traffic ceased between Crewe and Preston via Earlestown on 6 October 1969.

 The lines through the station site were electrified as part of the West Coast Main Line (WCML) modernisation in 1974.